Ro5635/AstonHack-WebSite/README.md

 ## Ticketing System

 The ticketing for the event is completed through MYMLH, this has been selected over EventBrite that has been used in the past, this was in part due to its integration with MLH.
+The back end for the ticketing system is contained within its own repository.

 ## Notification System